src3453/aapy/README.md

 # AAPy
-### Image to ASCII art converter written in Python
+### Image to ASCII/Terminal art converter written in Python